 Try to get to bed at the same time each night – having a routine can help you stick to the plan to get more sleep.
 Modify your pre-bedtime activities to reduce or eliminate screen time.
 Read a book, meditate, or take a relaxing bath to help you wind down and get ready for sleep.

 I know I already mentioned this, but being prepared is vitally important in maintaining healthy habits.
-During the busy holiday season, you might have relied to heavily on eating out, and you’re not sure how to get back to healthy meals at home.
+During the busy holiday season, you might have relied too heavily on eating out, and you’re not sure how to get back to healthy meals at home.
 Eating well is much easier if you have what you need on hand.

 Make a meal plan weekly, and shop for everything all at once to avoid multiple trips to the supermarket.
 A solid plan and a good list will also reduce impulse buys at the store.
 Prepping a large batch of soup, daily salad portions, or a breakfast casserole ahead of time can also be helpful.
-If it’s all made ahead, it’s harder to justify grabbing some take out on your way home.
+If it’s all made ahead, it’s harder to justify grabbing take out on your way home.

 Planning for snacks – especially if you’re on the go constantly, is important too.
 Nuts and fruit travel well, and they’ll keep you going far longer than a candy bar!